kaipietila/sdg-alignment-impact/README.md

 ## Running service

-To build with docker use docker-compose build and then docker-compose up
+To build with docker use `docker-compose build` and then `docker-compose up`

-If you want to run the service without docker you can run the backend and frontend with npm run start in respective directories
+If you want to run the service without docker you can run the backend and frontend with `npm run start` in respective directories

 ## Overview

-This is a tool to evaluate a companies alignment with the UN SDG Goals.
+This is a tool to evaluate a companies alignment with the UN SDG Goals foudn here https://www.un.org/development/desa/disabilities/envision2030.html

 Enter company name and revenue source(s) to view company alignment with the SDG Goals.